hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 ## Closing thought

 Prompt changes are software changes.

-They may be written in natural language, but they alter system behavior.
-They deserve the same basic lifecycle we expect from code: review, validation, versioning, release, and rollback.

-Promptory is my attempt to make that lifecycle lightweight enough for R&D work while still giving production systems a stable runtime contract.
+They may be written in natural language, but they alter system behavior just as a code change does.
+Consequently, they deserve the same basic lifecycle we already trust for code: review, validation, versioning, release, and rollback.
+Promptory is my attempt to make that lifecycle lightweight enough to not get in the way of day-to-day research work, while still giving production systems the stable, predictable runtime contract they need.